Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Wild Shape, you can use bonus action and turn into a beast.

-- On the other hand, if an encounter is pretty easy, you can cast
+Tavern Brawler each tick passes the strength modifier.
+This can end up in ridicilous amounts of damage for the early game.- On the other hand, if an encounter is pretty easy, you can cast

-Moonbeam and use it to pick off weak foes each turn, saving spell slots.
+Moonbeamβ and use it to pick off weak foes each turn, saving spell slots. - Once your concentration slot is filled, you can also use

-Plant Growth which does not use it, and will further slow down foes, to be picked down by your companions.
+Plant Growthβ which does not use it, and will further slow down foes, to be picked down by your companions. - Be careful when moving onto a

-Sleet Storm or
+Sleet Stormβ or

-Spike Growth when in
+Spike Growthβ when in

-- You do shine in very wide areas, as you can use the area control spells to cover one part and move yourself as a beast to cover another place.
+Wild Shapeβ.
+These have effects that might make you fall on ice or cancel your concentration. - You do shine in very wide areas, as you can use the area control spells to cover one part and move yourself as a beast to cover another place.
 This will force enemies to either attack or go through you, activating Attack of Opportunity.

 Late Game Combat